|

 accompanied Denis d'Aguilard on the expedition

-against the bandits operating in the Antioch area, fought in various battles
+against the bandits operating in the Antioch area, fought in various battles between

-between Christians and Muslims, and was a bandit for a time in the territory
+Christians and Muslims, and was a bandit for a time in the territory of Jabal al-Jadid.
+In Arab oral tradition, Ferdinando plays a prominent

 role: he embodies the brutal Christian, sexually gifted and prey to violent